menu

 Overview

 Jefferson is a tiny town located in the state of New York.
 With a population of 121 people and just one neighborhood, Jefferson is the 978th largest community in New York.
-Jefferson has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Jefferson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce